-As well as the music-focused speakers listed above, Sonos also has a couple of options for your TV's soundtrack.
+As well as the music-focused speakers listed above, Sonos also has a few options to soundtrack your TV.

-Both the Playbar and the Playbase connect up to your TV through a digital optical cable (no HDMI-connectivity, unfortunately) and, as well as playing back your TV's audio in stereo or Dolby Digital, they can also play music from the same sources as a regular Sonos speaker, as well as forming part of a multi-room speaker setup.
+Both the Playbar and the Playbase connect up to your TV through a digital optical cable β the Beam uses HDMI and, as well as playing back your TV's audio in stereo or Dolby Digital, they can also play music from the same sources as a regular Sonos speaker, as well as forming part of a multi-room speaker setup.

-The older of the two, the Playbar can be wall mounted, or sit below the TV on a unit.
+The Playbar can be wall mounted, or sit below the TV on a unit.
 It's easy enough to set your TV remote to control the volume and the sound stage created from a solitary speaker for movies and TV shows is awesome.

 That's your lot when it comes to audio output, but there are some additional accessories to make your Sonos system harder, better, faster, stronger.

-Sonos' subwoofer isn't just for a TV surround setup, although that's obviously where it excels.
-It is also great for adding bass to your music, and again, you can just throw it into a group as per a regular speaker.
+Sonos' subwoofer isn't just for a TV surround sound setup, although that's obviously where it excels.
+It is also great for adding bass to your music and, again, you can just throw it into a group as per a regular speaker.

 Sonos 5.1 surround sound system